 The performance of this card is out of this world.
 It is more than capable of running any latest AAA game at maximum settings at 4K.
 However, if you enable Real Time Ray Tracing in supported games, then you may have to lower down the resolution to 1080p to get constant 60 FPS on average.
 This is due to the fact that Real Time Ray Tracing is a very Taxing on the graphics card and requires a ton of horsepower.
 The card FP32 performance is 16.3 TFLOPS which is remarkable.
 Talking about other performance figures, the card provides up to 130 teraflops of deep learning performance and can deliver up to 11 GigaRays per second of real-time ray-tracing performance.
-On an average, it is about 15% to 20% faster than RTX 2080 Ti.
+On average, it is about 15% to 20% faster than the RTX 2080 Ti.

 The card can be used as gaming but I think only the top-level enthusiasts will buy it because of its higher price.
 Besides gaming, this is a very good workstation level graphics card and can be used for content creation, game development, VR content creation, game studios, data centers, AI research and in scientific & research laboratories.
 The card is more suited to Data scientists, AI researchers and developers because of the extreme power it possesses.

 |Nvidia TITAN RTX Performance|